alexyu132/fusebox3/README.md

 ![FuseBox3](images/1.png)
 ## The latest in the FuseBox line of 3D printers.

+FuseBox3 is a midsize CoreXY printer designed for fast printing and high output quality.

+Specs:
 - Build area: 235x235x235mm
 - Frame dimensions: 348x370x426m
 - CoreXY movement system running on MGN9/MGN12 rail